-Flagstaff Formation phase of
+Flagstaff Formation

-The Flagstaff Formation represents a major lacustrine phase of deposition that occurred between the alluvial fan and floodplain and the colton conditions represented by the North Horn Formation and the Colton Formation.
-Strata of the Flagstaff Formation range in age from Paleocene to Eccene; this age range is based primarily on paleontologic evidence that has been gathered by various workers throughout central Utah (LaRocque, 1951; Newman, 1974; Fouch and others, 1982).
+The Flagstaff Formation represents a major lacustrine phase of deposition that occurred between the alluvial fan and floodplain conditions represented by the North Horn Formation and the Colton Formation.
+Strata of the Flagstaff Formation range in age from Paleocene to Eocene; this age range is based primarily on paleontologic evidence that has been gathered by various workers throughout central Utah (LaRocque, 1951; Newman, 1974; Fouch and others, 1982).